 - Applicants must have a baccalaureate degree from a regionally accredited four-year institution.
-Students with a baccalaureate degree from an unaccredited or otherwise accredited institution should see Unaccredited or Otherwise Accredited Student Admission. - Applicants must achieve a score of 385 or higher on the Miller Analogies Test or a score of 286 or higher on the Graduate Record Examination (850 on the old exam) (verbal and quantitative) or 380 on the GMAT. - 3.
-Applicants must have an overall grade point average of 2.5 on a four-point scale.
+Students 1 with a baccalaureate degree from an unaccredited or otherwise accredited institution should see Unaccredited or Otherwise Accredited Student Admission. - Applicants must have an overall grade point average of 2.5 on a four-point scale.
+2.